 Prior to joining Kellogg, Professor Carroll spent nearly a decade at New York University's Stern School of Business where she served on the school's senior staff as Director of Communications at the Undergraduate College and an Adjunct Professor of Management Communication.
-In 2010, she was awarded the school's distinguished Administrator of the Year award.
 Earlier in her career, she was a Product Manager for PR Newswire Association, Inc. where she specialized in developing and marketing products to investor relations professionals.

-Professor Carroll serves as a member of Kellogg's Senior Academic Team, is on the executive board for IGNITE (Kellogg's resource group for women) and is the executive sponsor of KBAN (the Kellogg Black and African American Network).
+Professor Carroll is on the Board of Directors for The Academy at Saint Joan of Arc in Evanston, Illinois.
+At Kellogg, she is on the executive board for IGNITE (Kellogg's resource group for women), is the executive sponsor of KBAN (the Kellogg Black and African American Network) and is on the Board of Advisors for the MBA student organization, Pride at Kellogg.
 She is a member of the Management Communication Association and Association for Business Communication.

 Professor Carroll holds a B.A. in political science from Boston College and a M.B.A. in management and marketing from New York University.
 Additionally, she has a certificate in executive coaching.

-Professor Carroll enjoys cooking, traveling, reading, cycling and racquet sports.
-Above all, she loves spending time roaming around Chicago with her husband and two kids.
+Professor Carroll enjoys cooking, traveling, reading and cycling.
+Above all, she loves spending time roaming around Chicago (and going somewhere warm in the winter) with her husband and two kids.